-Giant holds off on ordering vaccine as it waits for D.C. to schedule more appointments
+Giant holds off on ordering vaccine as D.C. residents cancel appointments

 “We have more than we can give out at the moment,” Giant spokesman Daniel Wolk said.

 While residents can schedule their own appointments at Giant stores in some states, the grocery chain does not offer that option in the District, instead scheduling patients exclusively through the city’s registration portal.
-Wolk praised the city’s centralized system as fair and efficient; D.C. aims to avoid the headaches that residents in other states have encountered, checking multiple providers’ websites at all hours of the day.
+Wolk praised the city’s centralized system as fair and efficient; D.C. aims to avoid the headaches that residents in other states have encountered by having to check multiple providers’ websites at all hours of the day.

 But Wolk said that an increasing number of patients who get appointments through the city have been canceling recently — perhaps because they’ve found appointments elsewhere — leaving the chain with extra doses on hand.

-Susana Castillo, a spokeswoman for Mayor Muriel E. Bowser (D), said the health department would schedule more appointments through the city portal at Giant so that more D.C. residents can use those shots.
+Susana Castillo, a spokeswoman for D.C.
+Mayor Muriel E. Bowser (D), said the health department would schedule more appointments through the city portal at Giant so that more residents can use those shots.
 “We’re going to work with them to give them a little bit more capacity,” she said.

 Wolk refused to state the number of doses that the chain has received and administered, but the excess stockpile could be large: The D.C. health department claims that of more than 55,000 doses that have arrived in the District through federal programs that directly allocate doses to pharmacies and nonprofits, just 21 percent of the shots have been used as of this week.